anderslauri/eleutheria-gcp-iap/README.md

 2. `iat` and `exp` claim verification.
 Default clock skew is 30 seconds, meaning, `iat - <30 seconds>` and `exp + <30 seconds>`.
 3. `aud` claim verification is done based on request url.
 4. Role `roles/iap.httpsResourceAccessor` is verified given email claim.
 Role binding can be given directly on project or via membership in group in Google Workspace.
-If conditional binding is present - this binding is evaluated also.
+If conditional binding is present - this binding is evaluated.

 `{1..3}` follow [JWT-verification as described by Google Cloud][JWT-Verification].
 Step `4` is custom step following principles of `Identity Aware Proxy`.
 Principles, as we don't support `client_id` as part of claim `aud` - only url.

 ## Role bindings
-:warning: Role bindings are consumed asynchronously given a defined time interval (see configuration).
+:warning: All role bindings are consumed asynchronously given a defined time interval (see configuration).
 This may or may not be acceptable - depends on your choice.
+Bindings are kept in memory for performance.
 Default interval is `5min`.
 For the future, consuming `audit iam events` should be implemented to ensure a close to real time change of bindings.

 ### Conditional bindings
-`request.path`, `request.host` and `request.time` are supported with conditional bindings.
-These conditions are compiled in memory and evaluated given request parameters. `request.time` is provided given `time.Now()`.
+`request.path`, `request.host` and `request.time` are supported with conditional bindings with role `roles/iap.httpsResourceAccessor`.
+All conditional bindings in Google Cloud are persisted and compiled in memory.
+If a role has a conditional binding, this binding is compiled and evaluated in memory using `cel-go`.
+All parameters are available per request.

 ## How to run
 :exclamation: Use `Dockerfile` as example.